AlexandriaDAO/core/src/alex_frontend/public/README.md

 Engelbart's design was one webpage and a hyperlink for two.
 It's now for 200 million sites and 3.5 billion people.
 The design isn't perfect: Webpages change, hyperlinks disappear, both can be lost, stolen, or hacked, and neither can be truly owned or trusted.

 Alexandria is a universal content bed for the internet.
 While the world works to make AI the perfect tool, like Dougs peers did with compute machines; we're building a control room that puts humans at their helm, just like Doug's "tools for collaboration and augmentation."
-Really we're just migrating Doug's stack to Web3.
+Really we're just migrating Doug's stack to Web3.cccc

+Alexandria is a social graph of NFTs.
+Instead of navigating hyperlinks through algorithms, you'll navigate permalinks through favorite stuff of the people you know.
+It's a simpler, humbler approach to the online experience, but where everything is uniquely yours which might be just what the internet needs right now.

 ![Mother of all Demos (1968)](https://www.darpa.mil/DDM_Gallery/19968b_MOAD_619x316.jpg)